 I love this walk even though it’s a short one.
-When I used to live in West Acton I walked that way very often, either to simply relax, explore the neighbourhood or take a train from a different station.
-Using as many different stations as possible when travelling regularly on the same route is one of my favourite ways of brightening up my daily routine.
-Once, I walked this way FOUR TIMES within a day.
-I went shopping to Ealing Broadway and when I reached there I realised I forgot my money.
+When I lived in West Acton I walked that way very often, either to relax, explore the neighbourhood or to take the tube from a different station than usually.
+Once, I walked this route FOUR TIMES within a day.
+I went shopping to Ealing Broadway and when I reached there I realised Id forgotten my money.
 I had to go back home and go to Ealing Broadway again…

 It’s a really nice area for a stroll.
 I’m not sure if it’s because of how peaceful it is or because of its distinctive architecture or ornamental garden and trees along the streets, or all those things together but there’s definitely something about it.
-It’s a bit like an enclave within the city or a town with its own distinctive character from the rest of the borough.
+It’s a bit like an enclave within the city, or a town with its own distinctive character.

-Don’t want to read the whole post?
-Download this sheet for the most important information and go exploring!
+Want a shorter version of this post?
+Download this sheet for the most important information, map, directions and go exploring!

 The tale of two stations

-When you see West Acton station you feel like you were taken back to 1930s.
+When you see West Acton station you feel like 1930s.
 That’s when it was rebuilt.
 I won’t be surprised if somebody says this station is ugly.
-After all not everyone likes modernist architecture. but if you look closer, you’ll see its beauty – light shining through the glass and solid brick construction towering over the neighbourhood.
-The building we can currently admire was built in late 1930s and the station opened several years before in November 1923.
+After all not everyone likes modernist architecture.
+If you look closer, you’ll see its beauty – light shining through the glass, and solid brick construction dominating over the neighbourhood.
+The building we can currently admire was built in late 1930s and the station had opened several years before in November 1923.

 If you walk only 500m down Queens Drive you’ll find yourself in a completely different time in history.
 North Ealing station represents beginning of the 20th century.
 This extension of the underground was, together with the existing tracks between Ealing Common & Acton Town, the first section of the underground’s surface lines to be electrified and operate electric instead of steam trains.
 Other stations on that route were rebuilt to represent “Holden” style (travel one station towards West to Park Royal to see for yourself what does it mean) but North Ealing wasn’t.
 That’s why it retains a bit rural look.

-Every time see the station building in this green leafy area, I feel as if I was transported not only in time but also in a space to a tiny village in rural England, where train stops once day.
+Every time I see the station building in this green leafy area, I feel as if I was transported not only in time but also in a space to a tiny village in rural England, where train stops once day.
 That’s why I like travelling from this station.
 It makes me feel more relaxed.
-It’s not only one of my favourite stations – also film makers like it for its atmosphere.

 When you’re around make sure you use the toilet at this station, however weird it sounds.
 That’s because the toilets also retained their original look.